Into the Blue

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Jared and Sam dive together in the crystal-clear Bahamas waters, living a carefree but financially struggling life as treasure hunters.
 They're happy but broke, diving for scraps to make ends meet..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when While diving with Bryce and Amanda, they discover a downed airplane full of cocaine on the ocean floor - and nearby, artifacts suggesting the legendary Zephyr wreck is close.
 The temptation of easy drug money versus honest treasure hunting is born..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.